safe-global/safe-docs/pages/glossary.md

 ## Safe Apps

 Safe Apps are web applications that are run in the Safe Apps marketplace.
-They support Safe, use the Safe Apps SDK to interact with it and are not owned, controlled, maintained, or audited by Safe.
+They support Safe, use the Safe Apps SDK to interact with it and aren't owned, controlled, maintained, or audited by Safe.

 See also:
 - [Safe Apps SDK documentation](./apps-sdk-overview) on docs.safe.global